 South Africa Itinerary 2 Weeks or Less

 South Africa is one of my favorite places to travel to and I am confident it will quickly become yours.
 Before I visited this amazing destination, to be wrong about everything I thought South Africa was going to be is an understatement.
-It is no surprise to me now why Cape Town was voted the best city in the world.
+It is no surprise to me now why Cape Town was voted the best city in the world, and is one of the most beautiful cities on the continent of Africa.
 Much like my hometown of LA, the auspicious mountains, breath-taking beaches, and the bustling, cosmopolitan city life offer a little something for everyone.
 To top it off, South Africa is extremely affordable for Western travelers making it an ideal destination to have a luxury experience for a standard cost.
 This flexible 2 week South Africa Itinerary can also be squeezed down to 10 days if time is limited.
 In just two weeks or less, you will be able to see all the best of what South Africa has to offer.

 4 – 6 Days Cape Town Itinerary